Anchorsify/Anchorsify.github.io/_pages/Combat.md

 Stun ends when get your next action; if the Stun is removed by some means prior to your next action, the effect the Stun has on your IC is removed, though this cannot bring your next action back to earlier than the current IC.
 Variable Speed Actions being performed when affected by a Stun (of any severity) are forcibly Aborted.

 ### Suffocation
 Someone or something is hindering your ability to breathe.
 Suffocation penalties stack, from different sources or multiple ones.
-Your suffocation penalty is applied to any Stamina and Chakra Exhaustion rolls you make, and every time its value increases you have to make a Stamina 15 roll.
+Your suffocation penalty is applied to any Stamina and Chakra Exhaustion rolls you make, and every time its value increases you have to make a Stamina 15 roll (with a penalty to the roll equal to your new, increased Suffocation severity).
 Unlike normal Fatigue-related penalties, suffocation is not reset to 0 when your Fatigue advances.
 When you stop being suffocated, your suffocation penalty is reduced by 1 every 5 initiative counts.

 ### Visibility
 These are penalties which reduce a person's ability to see clearly, impairing the use of their most valuable sense in combat.
 Visibility penalties do not stack; if you have a -6 and a -2, you ignore the -2 until the -6 is gone.
 The maximum visibility penalty you can suffer from (after any increases and reductions) is -10.